Skip to content

 Square is a payment gateway provider and point-of-sale system that offers a range of features to help businesses manage their payments.
 Like Stripe, Square is very much focused on payment cards.

-Square’s transaction fees are competitive and it offers a range of pricing plans for businesses with different needs.
+Square’s transaction fees are competitive, offering a range of pricing plans for businesses with different needs.
 This includes a free plan.

 Square’s headline selling points are: